 "Did you do anything fun?"

-Here are some tips to to get your child to talk about their school day.
+How do you get your kids to talk about their school day?

 The key is asking detailed questions to get them talking about their day.